 - Copayments or deductibles to licensed providers of addiction treatment services

 - Invoices and bills related to treatment in inpatient or outpatient programs or for individuals services from doctors or counselors

 - Medications — both over-the-counter and prescription — that are related to your recovery

-- Nontraditional treatments that are recommended or ordered by a medical provider, including, but not limited to,:
+- Nontraditional therapies that are recommended or ordered by a medical provider, including, acupuncture, massage, and recreational treatments

 - Travel costs incurred while attending treatment, NA/AA meetings or follow-up doctors and therapy appointments

 - Meal costs incurred while traveling or attending treatment